nixys/nxs-backup/README.md

 # nxs-backup

-The nxs-backup is a tool compatible  with the most popular GNU/Linux distributions.
+nxs-backup is a tool compatible  with the most popular GNU/Linux distributions.
 It using for creating backups, uploading them to external storages and rotates them according to specified rules.

 ## Introduction